apache/cassandra-java-driver/manual/core/metadata/schema/README.md

    its exact case.
 2. An exact name exclusion, for example `"!Ks1"`.
 3. A regex inclusion, enclosed in slashes, for example `"/^Ks.*/"`.
 The part between the slashes must follow the syntax rules of [java.util.regex.Pattern].
+The regex must match the entire keyspace name (no partial matching).
 4. A regex exclusion, for example `"!/^Ks.*/"`.

 If the list is empty, or the option is unset, all keyspaces will match.
 Otherwise: